Core Idea

 Connection to Systems Thinking

-The stalled migration is a reinforcing trap in Systems-Thinking-Stocks-Flows-Feedback terms: each unmigrated system reduces urgency to finish, which reduces investment in migration tooling, which makes migration harder, which lowers migration rate further.
-Only an external forcing function (the decommission deadline) breaks the loop.
+The stalled migration is a reinforcing trap: each unmigrated system reduces urgency, which reduces investment in tooling, which makes migration harder.
+Only a hard forcing function (the decommission deadline) breaks the loop.
+See Systems-Thinking-Stocks-Flows-Feedback.

 Sources